-1. Access the DOST S&T E-Scholarship Application System.
+1. Access the DOST-SEI Undergraduate E-Scholarships Application System.

-You have to complete the following sections in the Online Application:
+You have to provide the following information in order to continue with the application process:

 5. Upload documentary requirements.

-What is the coverage of the DOST Qualifying Exam3?
+What Is the Coverage of the DOST Qualifying Exam?

 This subtest is not your typical Science quiz where you only need to identify a term from its given definition.
 Instead, it is situational and involves the application of scientific concepts.
 There are also items where you have to interpret graphs or perform calculations.